-This page explains how to use Makaton, who it’s for, and how you can start to learn Makaton.
+This page explains what Makaton is, who uses it and how you can start learning.

 What is Makaton?

-Makaton, or “key word signing”, is a simple and easy form of signed communication.
+Makaton, or “key word signing”, is a simple and easy way of communicating using signs, symbols and speech.
 It’s not a formal sign language.

-You can also use Makaton symbols to choose between activities, just how you use objects of reference and picture symbols.
+Makaton symbols are often used to help choose between activities, just like objects of reference.

 Who uses Makaton?

-Today, more than 100,000 children and adults use Makaton, either as their main way of communicating or along with speech.
+Today, more than 100,000 children and adults in the UK use Makaton, either as their main way of communicating or along with speech.

 It is also helpful for people who have English as an additional language.